• Skip to main content

 Old Gold Creek Sawmill Forest Walk marked in yellow.
 Map created by volunteers Bob Dale and Peter McMahon

-This pleasant walk through a small forest with a lot of history is accessed either from MCCG’s cottage (to Section A) or from the parking area by sidling around the locked gate to enter Section B, see map below.
-About 80 species of tree close to the track are labelled with their scientific and their common names.
+This pleasant walk through a small forest with a lot of history is accessed either from MCCG’s Cottage (to Section A) or from the parking area by sidling around the locked gate to enter Section B, see map below.

 Here is a PDF list of all the trees to look out for on the walk.